 Note: My patina’s acid content, in almost all cases, is less than 1/10th of 1%.
 A few are measured in PPM, and a few others, including my Dyes & Stains Have Absolutely No Acid At All.
 I don’t make or sell a single patina, in either liquid or gel form that will burn your skin.

 Liquid Chemicals (Acids in Particular), in a Lab or Production Setting are much, much safer to handle & be in the proximity of, than dry acids.
 And, when you consider that you can remove ALL Mill-Scale from Both Sides of a piece of HR steel in as little as 30 Minutes, there’s no reason to use dry acids, even if they work faster.
 GRIME GIT’R™ is a Great De-greaser & will also remove mill-scale.
 It is just the right amount of Concentrated Phosphoric Acid & Distilled Water, with a Surfactant & Preservative.
 I sell it at my cost to manufacture plus 10%.
 And, how’s this for high-pressure sales?….I prefer Muriatic Acid for mill-scale removal.
 One Reason Only: It Works Faster.

-Soaking Hot-Rolled Steel in Muriatic Acid & Water, Mixed 1:1 (Equal Parts), Will Also Remove 99% of Your Dross (Slag), if You Leave the Steel Submerged for 24-36 Hrs.
+Soaking Hot-Rolled Steel in Muriatic Acid & Water, Mixed 1:1 (Equal Parts), or Even 1:2 (1 Gallon Muriatic Acid to 2 Gallons of Water), Will Also Remove 99% of Your Dross (Slag), if You Leave the Steel Submerged for 24-36 Hrs.
 (Sometimes Less Time, Depending on the Dilution Rate of Your Acid Tank).